devmatthijstech/profile/README.md

 ## Contributing
 This repository is primarily for personal use, but suggestions and improvements are welcome.
 Feel free to open an issue or submit a pull request.

-## License
-This project is open source and available under the MIT License.

 ---

-For more information, visit [matthijs.tech](https://www.matthijs.tech/) or connect via [Nimma.codes](https://nimma.codes).
+For more information, visit [matthijs.tech](https://www.matthijs.tech/).